 The Inner Layer

 The layer closest to your skin is the wicking layer or inner layer.
 Never use cotton, especially for long-johns.
 The cotton absorbs the moisture instead of wicking it away.
-When it absorbs the moisture, the woven fibers collapse, which means they no longer hold air.
+When it absorbs the moisture, the woven fibres collapse, which means they no longer hold air.
 The air is what keeps you warm.
 Additionally, wet material against your skin will make you feel cold.
 Long-johns—tops and bottoms—should be made from a synthetic fabric.

 A Second Base Layer